 After arriving in Romania, a non-EU expat will need to register with the Romanian Ministry of Finance and get their Cod de Identificare Fiscala (CIF), a tax registration certificate with similar functions to a personal identification number.
 Again, this will require several documents.

 Expats travelling with their families will have to apply for a separate visa for each family member.
-Family members are not allowed to work in Romania unless they also have a work permit.
+Family members are not allowed to work in Romania unless they also have their own work permit.
 Those already in the country on a temporary residence permit would have to apply for a work permit if they want to take up employment in the country.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.